 Both communication tools offer unlimited recording lengths once you hit the premium pricing plans.

 You're not alone if you struggle to make a polished video in one take.
 Almost all of us need a few editing tips and tricks up our sleeves.
 Loom has a full suite of video editing tools to trim and crop videos down to size.
-It also includes filler word removal to wipe out those awkward ums and ahs from your dialogue, and background noise reduction.
+For example, the Loom Business plan includes filler word removal to wipe out those awkward ums and ahs from your dialogue.

 Need a bonus?
 How about the ability to stitch several screen recordings together to create a super loom—a powerful presentation that could feature recorded contributions from different team members, for example.